By Evan Forrest (SurfaceTip)

 - It will save all the settings you have changed and restart your Surface.

-Restart your Surface without saving your changes
+Restart your Surface without saving your changes.

 You also have the option to discard all changes as well by using your Surface Type Cover or external keyboard.
 To do so.

-- On the keyboard press the ESC key.
+- On the keyboard, press the ESC key.

-- Now you have 2 options:
+- Now you have two options:

 - Yes – Delete your changes and restart your Surface.